nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 ..
 HOWTO

-   When adding a new version, add it to the dropdown list above.
+   When adding a new version, add it to the dropdown list above and move the "selected" option next to it.
+   Once "selected" is moved, only issues that are valid for the new version will be displayed when entering the page.

    When updating this file, add entries in the following format: